Acne rosacea - definition and mechanism of formation

 Rosacea is not a life-threatening disease, but it can significantly affect one’s life comfort, mood and self-confidence.
 Untreated or poorly controlled, it can lead to worsening inflammatory changes and permanent skin damage.

-Treatment and prevention
+Care and prevention

 Disease control is based on: